IzumiiKonata/PLG100-SG-midi-to-Synthesizer-V/Readme.md

 ## proof of concept.

-## This project can convert the lyrics inside the midi used by `Yamaha PLG100-SG` to SynthesizerV Pro Projects.
+## This project can convert the lyrics inside the midi used by `Yamaha PLG100-SG` to SynthesizerV Pro and VOCALOID6 Projects.